 - More junior nominees should have clearly demonstrated excellence in scholarship with the promise of emerging international distinction.

-Members of an Adjudication Panel will assess nominations to the DUS program in December or January.
-Based on the reviewers’ assessments of each nominee, the panel will recommend to the President which nominees should be named Distinguished University Scholar.
+Members of an Adjudication Panel will assess nominations to the DUS program.
+Based on the panel’s assessments of each nominee, the panel will recommend to the President which nominees should be named Distinguished University Scholar.
 The results are announced in January or February.
-The composition of the Adjudication Panel will be posted here in spring 2020.
+The composition of the Adjudication Panel will be posted here in summer 2020.

 Please contact Selina Fast (604-822-5611 / email@example.com) if you need additional information.